seeduardo/angular-manual-transclusion-lab-london-web-102918/README.md

 ## Instructions

-Take the `UserProfile` directive in this repo.
-You'll notice that we are currently doing automated transclusion for our elements.
+Take a look at the `UserProfile` directive in this repo. .

-Now that we know how to do manual transclusion, change our directive over to manual transclusion rather than automated.
+Now that we know how to do manual transclusion, add a `link` function to insert the contents into our directive using manual transclusion.